-- Identify potential root causes of local/global problems and how they affect local/global cultures, economies, politics, and policies. - Assess and evaluate individual and collective responsibilities within a diverse and interconnected global society. - Apply concepts of sustainable development to address sustainability challenges in a global context. - Synthesize a range of differing community perspectives on ethics and justice and explain how these perspectives can inform structural change.
+- Identify potential root causes of local/global problems and how they affect local/global cultures, economies, politics, and policies. - Assess and evaluate individual and collective responsibilities within a diverse and interconnected global society. - Analyze the impact of colonialism and racism on Indigenous peoples. - Synthesize a range of differing community perspectives on ethics and justice and explain how these perspectives can inform structural change. - Explain how contexts (e.g. cultural, historical, colonial, economic, technological) shape identity formation and social structures.